shikanime/shikanime/articles/kubecon2023.md

 [KubeVela](https://kubevela.io/) is a new project that I never heard about before, it is a tool that helps you to manage your Kubernetes application by providing a higher level abstraction on top of the Kubernetes API.
-It is in between Operators and Helm, is is not as complex as Operators but it doesn't require the same level of expertise as Helm.
+It is in between Operators and Helm, is not as complex as Operators but it doesn't require the same level of expertise as Helm.
 It is a great tool to help you create a sane interface for your Kubernetes administrators and developers without learning the infrastructure implementation details.